Event Rental Providers

 Shipping Vendors: UPS and FedEx

 For international shipping, neither company has been granted Power of Attorney for the UC system.
-Packages valued over $2,500 (and some heavier/bulkier items) must go through our UC-contracted Customs broker (AmericanCargo – uc@acssan.com).
+Packages valued over $2,500 (and some heavier or bulkier items) must go through our UC-contracted customs broker, American CargoService, at uc@acssan.com.

 Printing/Photocopy Services

 We have SBPrinter here on campus over in the UCEN.
-SBPrinter.com accepts Purchase Orders through Gateway, and the Flexcard.
-They can be reached at ordernow@sbprinter.com, by calling 699-6342, or by walking into the main lobby of the UCEN, room 2264.
+SBPrinter accepts Purchase Orders through Gateway and the FlexCard.
+They can be reached at ordernow@sbprinter.com, by calling 805-699-6342, or by walking into the main lobby of the UCEN, Room 2264.

 Buying at Costco

-• UCSB limits the membership to the Business card priced at $60.
-Executive Memberships are NOT allowed.
+• UCSB limits the membership to the Business card priced at $65.
+Executive Memberships are not allowed.

-• Simply take your printed out Walk-In PO to the Membership counter, and walk away with your product(s).
-Costco will provide you with an Invoice.
+• Take your printed out Walk-In PO to the membership counter, and walk away with your products.
+Costco will provide you with an invoice.

-To pay invoices, please write your Gateway Walk-In PO # on the invoice, and send the product invoices to invoicesONLY@bfs.ucsb.edu.
+• To pay invoices, please write your Gateway Walk-In PO number on the invoice, and send the product invoices to invoicesONLY@bfs.ucsb.edu.

-Membership invoices ($60) cannot be paid on a purchase order, but should be processed on a Payment Request for Memberships directly to Accounts Payable.
-Please contact Accounts Payable for membership questions.
+• Membership invoices ($65) can be paid on the FlexCard or processed on a Payment Request for Memberships (Document) directly to Accounts Payable.

 Alarm and Security/Surveillance Camera Systems

-Security systems, including door alarm and surveillance cameras are restricted, and cannot be procured solely on the Flexcard.
+Security systems, including door alarms and surveillance cameras, are restricted and cannot be procured solely on the FlexCard.

 Security or Surveillance Cameras

-Cameras installed on UC property create significant risk exposure to the campus, and do require multiple campus approvals before an order can be released.
-Below are some of the examples of the process we go through after having received a requisition in Gateway:
+Cameras installed on UC property create significant risk exposure to the campus and require multiple campus approvals before an order can be released.
+Below are some examples of the process we go through after receiving a requisition in Gateway:

-3. Communicate with Enterprise Technology Solutions; who currently offers a central video security service which may be suitable for your needs.
-A potential advantage in the ETS offering is it will evolve to keep in compliance with campus requirements.
+3. Communicate with Enterprise Technology Solutions (ETS), who currently offer a central video security service that may be suitable for your needs.
+A potential advantage in the ETS offering is that it will evolve to keep in compliance with campus requirements.

-When we receive a requisition for cameras in Purchasing, we will ask the end users a series of questions, including the number of cameras, the subject matter of the cameras, which party is responsible for hosting the video feed, who will be monitoring and have access to the video feed, and whether or not the cameras are a direct replacement, or a new system or new a subject matter.
+When we receive a requisition for cameras in Purchasing, we will ask the end users a series of questions, including the number of cameras, the subject matter of the cameras, which party is responsible for hosting the video feed, who will be monitoring and have access to the video feed, and whether the cameras are a direct replacement, a new system, or a new subject matter.

 For door alarm services, we have a master contract with Bay Alarm Services for departmental use.
-Note, all other security (door) alarm vendors are not allowed.
-The police, communication services, and facilities maintenance departments all operate on one system that is integrated wtih Bay Alarm.
-Please find instructions on how to setup a Vendor Blanket in Gateway here.
-The campus notification dated 4/8/2013 with helpful information regarding the Safecom/Bay switch for existing clients can be found here.
+Note: All other security (door) alarm vendors are not allowed.
+The police, communication services, and facilities maintenance departments all operate on one system that is integrated with Bay Alarm.
+Please review the instructions on how to set up a Vendor Blanket in Gateway (Document).
+You can also view the campus notification dated 4/8/2013 with helpful information regarding the Safecom and Bay switch for existing clients (Document).

 For service on an existing system, contact 800-470-1000.

-Bay Alarm will need your department to complete an Emergency Notification list.
-Note, the information provided on this list is confidential, and should only be emailed to Rick directly; rick.prinz@bayalarm.com.
+Bay Alarm will need your department to complete an Emergency Notification list (Document).
+Note: The information provided on this list is confidential and should only be emailed to Rick directly at rick.prinz@bayalarm.com.

 Contracting Out for Covered Services